 He earned a B.A. at Princeton University and a master's degree in mechanical engineering at the University of Michigan.

-Mr. Rogers has been cited by the Associated Press, Business Wire, Boston Globe, Des Moines Register, and St. Petersburg Times, as well as by NPR and Boston's local PBS and NBC television affiliates.
+Mr. Rogers has been cited by the Associated Press, Business Wire, The Boston Globe, The Des Moines Register, and The St. Petersburg Times, as well as by NPR and local PBS and NBC television affiliates.